top of page

 We study ultrahigh-energy cosmic rays, the highest-energy particles in the Universe, with three primary questions in mind:

-• What can we learn about the astrophysics of the systems that accelerate the highest energy particles, when the first source is found?
+3. What will we be able to learn about the astrophysics of the systems that accelerate the highest energy particles, when the first source is found?

 Home: Research